 Strength and Conditioning

-In order for athletes to excel in their sport of choice, there needs to be a complete strength and conditioning program in place to optimize success, and ensure peak physical condition.
+For athletes to excel in their sport of choice, there needs to be a complete strength and conditioning program in place to optimize success and ensure peak physical condition.

-t Saint John Vianney our strength and conditioning programs are designed to prepare the athletes body for the strength and metabolic demands of our strenuous athletic season.
+At Saint John Vianney High School, our strength and conditioning programs are designed to prepare the athlete's body for the strength and metabolic demands of our strenuous athletic season.
 The mission of the strength and conditioning program is to maximize each athlete's genetic potential in every component of athleticism while decreasing the potential for injury in a manner that is safe and effective.

-Over the years there have been many methods developed to strength-train athletes.
-It has been found that a combination of explosive movements (Olympic lifts, plyometrics), and strength training, along with kinesthetic awareness training is best for the high school athlete.
-Athletes must realize that each component of their training is equally importance as all the others.
+Over the years, there have been many methods developed to strength-train athletes.
+It has been found that a combination of explosive movements (Olympic lifts, plyometrics), strength training, and kinesthetic awareness training is best for the high school athlete.
+Athletes must realize that each component of their training is equally important as all the others.
 Each day of training must start with an active and dynamic warm-up routine.
-From there athletes are ready to start their weight training program.
-Upon the completion of weight training, athletes then will move onto a mobility routine, which will better the athletes body to be ready to train for plyometric, speed, and agility training.
+From there, athletes are ready to begin their weight training program.
+Upon the completion of weight training, athletes will move onto a mobility routine, which will improve the athlete's body to be ready to train for plyometric, speed, and agility training.